datafolklabs/cement/doc/source/dev/quickstart.rst

 Getting Warmer
 --------------

-The following is a more advanced example that show cases some of the default application features.
+The following is a more advanced example that showcases some of the default application features.

 .. code-block:: python